Frederick Varley: Recognition

 Varley was an associate member of the Royal Canadian Academy of Arts.

 In Unionville, the Varley Art Gallery of Markham is named after him, as is Fred Varley Drive, a two-lane residential street.
 Varley lived nearby at the Salem-Eckhardt House from 1952 to 1969.

 On 6 May 1994 Canada Post issued 'Vera (detail), F.H.
 Varley, 1931' in the Masterpieces of Canadian art series.
 The stamp was designed by Pierre-Yves Pelletier based on an oil painting Vera, (1931) by Frederick Horsman Varley in the National Gallery of Canada, Ottawa, Ontario.
 The 88¢ stamps are perforated 14 x 14.5 mm and were printed by Leigh-Mardon Pty Limited.

 His place in the art history of Canada is verified by the government's decision to reproduce his self-portrait as a 17-cent postage stamp.
 On 22 May 1981 Canada Post issued 'Frederick H. Varley, Self Portrait' designed by Pierre Fontaine.
 The stamps are based on an oil painting Self Portrait, (circa 1945) by Frederick Horsman Varley in the Hart House Permanent Collection, University of Toronto, Toronto, Ontario.
 The 17¢ stamps are perforated 12.5 mm and were printed by Ashton-Potter Limited.

 Varley has been designated as an Historic Person in the Directory of Federal Heritage Designations.

 Selected works

+Record sale prices

+At the Cowley Abbott Auction of An Important Private Collection of Canadian Art, December 6, 2023, lot 105, Varley's Sun and Wind, Georgian Bay, 1916 or 1920, oil on panel, mounted to plywood, 12.25*16.25 in, Auction Estimate: $70,000.00 – $90,000.00, realized a price of $984,000.00.